Thar Express: Route and operations

 Karachi Cantonment railway station, the destination point of the train, where return journey begins.

 Thar Express runs weekly with two portions.
 It travels totally around 709 km to reach Karachi from Jodhpur with a total average time of 23 hours 5 minutes to cover the entire stretch of Jodhpur−Munabao–Zero Point–Khokhrapar–Hyderabad–Karachi.
 The entire stretch is covered by broad-gauge diesel locomotives.
 There are only one major river crossing, the more than 100 year old Kotri Bridge over the Indus River. this river crossing occurs in Pakistan.

-In this, the first portion of Thar Express which runs at the Indian side are also named as Thar Link Express operates by Jodhpur railway division of the North Western Railway zone of Indian Railways from (Jodhpur) through to with the rakes of ICF coach of Indian Railways and locomotive for an end to end journey in both directions with the following combination, L-SLR-S1-S2-S3-S4-S5-S6-S7-SLR (L – locomotive, SLR Seating cum luggage rake, S – Seating rake).
+In this, the first portion of the Thar Express running on the Indian side (known as the Thar Link Express) is operated by Jodhpur railway division of the North Western Railway zone of Indian Railways from (Jodhpur) through to with the rakes of ICF coach of Indian Railways and locomotive for an end to end journey in both directions with the following combination, L-SLR-S1-S2-S3-S4-S5-S6-S7-SLR (L – locomotive, SLR Seating cum luggage rake, S – Seating rake).

 Similarly, the second portion of the Thar Express runs at the Pakistan side from Zero Point through to with the rakes of Pakistan Railways and locomotive for an end to end journey in both directions with the same combination.